Have you ever heard of Stendhal Syndrome?

 It’s a psychosomatic condition that can happen while visiting a museum or a city full of art just like Florence.

-In 1817 he visited the Basilica of Santa Croce in Florence and he felt in awe by the magnificent beauty of it but also phisically sick.
-He was shocked by his unespected and accidental reaction!
+In 1817 he visited the Basilica of Santa Croce in Florence and he felt in awe by the magnificent beauty of it but also physically sick.
+He was shocked by his unexpected and accidental reaction!